Attraction tickets | TicketLens

 tickets

 Entry to the permanent and temporary exhibitions is free.
-It costs €8 to take part in a guided tour, or €4 for students, apprentices, disabled visitors, holders of the Berlin Pass, unemployed visitors, federal volunteers (Bundesfreiwilligendienstleistende), and members of associations for the victims of political persecution in the GDR.
-Schoolchildren can enter for a reduced price of €1.50.
-If you’re in a group of 7 people or more then you’re advised to book your place on a public tour in advance.
+The cost for participating in a guided tour is €12, with a reduced fee of €6 for students, apprentices, disabled visitors, holders of the Berlin Pass, unemployed visitors, federal volunteers (Bundesfreiwilligendienstleistende), and members of associations for the victims of political persecution in the GDR.
+Schoolchildren can enter for a reduced price of €3.
+For groups of 7 people or more, it is advisable to book a public tour in advance.

 how to get there